whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

     </p>
     <h4>Refugees under Attack</h4>
     <p>
       The party comes across a small family of refugees, 4 moon elves whose wagon is broken, and whose horse is already dead.
-They are hiding in their covered wagon, with the parents trying their best to hold off 5 dire wolves.
+They are hiding in their covered wagon, with the parents trying their best to hold off <a href="/runner/direwolf&direwolf&direwolf&direwolf&direwolf" target="_blank">5 dire wolves</a>.
 If the party intervenes, 4 of the 5 dire wolves will immediately break off and attempt to intercept the party.
     </p>
     <p>
       If rescued by the party the refugees have nothing to give them, but will speak highly of them to Jaxan Chin at the refugee camp when they get there.
 If one or more of the refugees dies they will be appreciative, but will not mention the incident to Jaxan outside of 'we were rescued by some soldiers'.